Payment Flow and Custom Development

 to update subscription status.
 After renewal failure, the status value may change to:

-method to send payment failure notifications to users, attempting to win them back.
+method is called to send payment failure notifications to users, attempting to re-engage users.
 The email template is in emails/invoice-payment-failed.tsx

 , which you can customize according to your needs.

-Order refunds are usually manually operated by us in the Stripe console, but benefit recovery after refunds needs to be automatically executed by code, so for one-time payment refunds, Nexty.dev provides listening for the charge.refunded
+Order refunds are usually manually operated by us in the Stripe dashboard, but benefit recovery after refunds needs to be automatically executed by code.
+Therefore, for refunds of one-time payments, Nexty provides listening to the charge.refunded

 event, with core processing logic in the handleRefund